03-JS/LC-VEGA/README.md

 - Read bestiary entries out loud.
 - Give you some information on the current weather of the moon you're going to as you are landing if you have 150 experience points or less.

+## Supported mods

+VEGA **v2.0 or above** is compatible with some of the most popular and used Lethal Company mods on Thunderstore.

+I have separated the list of supported mods into two different categories based on the features VEGA has support for:

+### Mods that add new voice commands, features or interactions
+---

+- Malfunctions:

+    VEGA can warn you and give you information about a malfunction the moment it happens.
+His capabilities are also affected by them.

+- Toil-Head:

+    VEGA can disable the turrets on Toil-Heads.

+- Lategame Upgrades:

+    You can ask VEGA to use the **Discombobulator** ship upgrade by saying:

+    - VEGA, attack / stun / shock

+- Ship Windows:

+    You can ask VEGA to open or close the ship's shutters with the following commands:

+    - VEGA, open shutters / open window shutters / open ship shutters
+    - VEGA, close shutters / close window shutters / close ship shutters

+- Diversity:

+    VEGA will sometimes reply to some of the speaker lines from Diversity.
+By default the chance of him replying is 40%.
+This can be configured.

+- Facility Meltdown:

+    VEGA will give you different warnings when pulling the apparatus.

+### Mods that add new creatures
+---

+- Giant Specimens
+- Football
+- Locker
+- Peepers
+- Rolling Giant
+- Shy Guy / SCP-096
+- Siren Head
+- Faceless Stalker
+- Moonswept
+- Shockwave Drone
+- Lethal Things (Boombas & Maggie)
+- LC_Office (Shrimp)

 ## Credits
 - id Software for creating the original character of VEGA.
 - My friend Nico for helping me test and polish the mod, as well as giving me suggestions and ideas to further improve it.
+- All the people that use the mod and have constantly been giving me ideas, suggestions and support.
+I appreciate it a lot <3